opennox/docs/content/opennox/features.ko.md

 Vanilla Nox distinguishes between online and LAN multiplayer.
 It uses XWIS server and requires login/password for it.

-OpenNox joins both online and LAN games into a single list.
+OpenNox combines both online and LAN games into a single list.
 It doesn't require XWIS password, while still able to join XWIS servers.

-OpenNox will also attempt to automatically forward ports, when hosting a game online.
+OpenNox also attempts to automatically forward ports, when hosting a game online.
 This requires UPnP to be enabled on your router (which is enabled by default in most cases).

-There's initial work done for supporting [campaign in multiplayer]({{% relref "opennox/dev/console" %}}#load).
+There is an initial work done for supporting playing [solo campaign in multiplayer]({{% relref "opennox/dev/console" %}}#load).

 ## Server

-OpenNox provides a headless dedicated server for Linux and Windows.
+OpenNox provides a headless dedicated server both for Linux and Windows.

-OpenNox servers expose simple [HTTP API]({{% relref "opennox/host/api" %}}) for getting server information, which allows to easily integrate it with websites, Discord bots, etc.
-OpenNox uses this API to provide simple Web control panel for the server.
+OpenNox servers expose a simple [HTTP API]({{% relref "opennox/host/api" %}}) for getting server information, which allows easy integration with websites, Discord bots, etc. The same API provides a simple Web control panel for the server.

 ## Game